jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_schedule.md

 * Before you change the scheduling configurations you may like to backup the current schedules.
 You can do this by backing up the \\Agent\\Conf folder in the Spotlight Diagnostic Server installation folder.
 * The schedules of some collections cannot be modified.

-The following collections are used for displays (alarms, home page components and drilldowns).
+The following collections are used for displays (alarms, Spotlight Overview page components and drilldowns).

 ## Note:

 Background collection schedules (collected when no Spotlight client is displaying that collection) are configurable unless otherwise stated.
 Collections with Cfg=N are non configurable.
-Some collections are used for multiple displays (home page components and drilldowns).
+Some collections are used for multiple displays (Spotlight Overview page components and drilldowns).
 Modifying a collection schedule may impact more than just one display.
 To configure the collection schedule, see Configure | Scheduling.
 Data collected by background collection schedules is stored in the Playback Database.
 For collections specific to reporting, see Spotlight collections for Reporting and Trending